davejacobs/mint/README.md

 Doing so will create the same style config file, but in your system's user-wide configuration location:

 - In Linux and other FHS-compliant systems, and on Mac OS X this will be in ~/.mint/config.yaml
 - In Windows, this will be *(somewhere dumb...)*

 Finally, you can set global options for all users:

-    mint set global --template=normal --destination mint
+    mint set global --template normal --destination mint

 This configuration affects all users and will be put somewhere appropriate:

 - In Linux and on other FHS-compliant systems, this will be in /usr/share/mint
 - On Mac OS X, this is going to land somewhere unknown, possibly inside of /Library/Application Support/Mint or /usr/share/mint -- I haven't decided
 - On Windows, this will end up *(somewhere dumber than before)*

 These options give you the power to unify a directory or user or all users under a certain default layout and style.
-These options are all overridden via commandline options and only provide defaults so that you can save typing common commands.
-Mint selects the most specific option possible, starting with the commandline, then checking local the config file, and finally moving to the user-wide and global config files.
+These options are all overridden via commandline options and only provide defaults so that you can save typing common commands. `mint` selects the most specific option possible, starting with the commandline, then checking local the config file, and finally moving to the user-wide and global config files.

 If configuration options get complicated, it may be useful to list all active defaults, with more specific options replacing more general ones per above: